Your early learning and childcare options

-When your child reaches the age of 2, you can add them to the waiting list of the early learning or nursery class of your choice.
-They will take up an available place a month after their 3rd birthday.
+When your child reaches the age of 2, you can add them to the waiting list of the early learning and childcare setting of your choice.

-Contact the nursery directly.
+Contact your preferred setting to add your child to the waiting list.
 Your first choice may not be available, but a place is guaranteed as long as you live in Midlothian.

-The 'Good Time To Be 2' scheme offers up to 600 hours of free early learning and childcare per year, from the month after the child's 2nd birthday.
+The 'Good Time To Be 2' scheme offers up to 1140 hours of free early learning and childcare per year, from a month and a day after the child's 2nd birthday.

 - Your child will enjoy a range of play experiences to support their learning and development.

 - Staff will be there to discuss your child’s interests and development with you.